srinivassaitangudu/helpers1/docs/work_tools/docker/all.dockerized_flow.explanation.md

   - `dev_scripts_helpers/documentation/run_latex.sh`
   - TODO(gp): Convert the scripts in Python

+## Examples of dockerized executables
+- We support several dockerized executables in `hdocker.py`
+  - prettier
+  - pandoc
+  - markdown-toc
+  - latex
+  - llm_transform (which relies on `hopenai`)
+  - plantuml
+  - mermaid

+- Some of these are exposed in the `dev_scripts_helpers` scripts, e.g.,
+  - `./dev_scripts_helpers/dockerize/dockerized_template.py`
+  - `./dev_scripts_helpers/documentation/dockerized_pandoc.py`
+  - `./dev_scripts_helpers/documentation/dockerized_prettier.py`

 ## Children- vs Sibling-container

-- There are several scenarios when one needs to run a dockerized executable inside another docker container, e.g., when running a dockerized executable inside the container for development or unit testing
+- There are several scenarios when one needs to run a dockerized executable inside another docker container, e.g., when running a dockerized executable inside the dev container as part of development or unit testing (both CI and not CI)

 - In this case we need to use one of the following approaches:
   - **Children-container**:
     - It typically addresses most operational issues, since it runs a Docker container in another container, as the outermost container was a host
-    - It requires elevated privileges.
+    - It requires elevated privileges
   - **Sibling-container**:
-    - More efficient and secure compared to Docker-in-Docker.
+    - More efficient and secure compared to Docker-in-Docker
-    - It comes with greater usage restrictions.
+    - It comes with greater usage restrictions

-- **Bind mounting a directory from inside the development container**
+### Bind mounting a directory from inside the development container
-  - Caution must be exercised when bind mounting a directory to facilitate file exchange with the dockerized executable.
+- Caution must be exercised when bind mounting a directory to facilitate file exchange with the dockerized executable
 - **Children-container**
-    - In this case, bind mounting a directory does not pose any issues.
+  - In this case, bind mounting a directory does not pose any issues, since the dockerized executable can use the same filesystem as the hosting container
 - **Sibling-container**
-    - The mounted directory must be accessible from the host system.
+  - The mounted directory must be accessible from the host system
   - For instance, when a local directory is mounted within the container at `/src` (which is shared with the host):
     - The reference name within the container is `/src`, but the corresponding name outside on the host system is different.
     - This introduces dependencies that can complicate the development environment.
     - For example, the local directory `/tmp` on the host is not visible from the development container.

 # Running a Dockerized executable

-- The problem is that files that needs to be processed by dockerized executables can be specified as absolute or relative path in the caller file system, and we need to convert them to paths that are valid inside the new Docker container
+- The problem is that files that needs to be processed by dockerized executables can be specified as absolute or relative path in the caller file system, and we need to convert them to paths that are valid inside the filesystem of the new Docker container

 - We can run a Dockerized executable:
   - On the host; or
   - Inside a Docker container

-- The Docker container can be run:
+- The dockerized executables can be run:
   - As children-container (aka docker-in-docker, dind); or
   - As sibling-container